specklesystems/speckle-docs/user/revit/faq.md

 title: FAQ
 ---

-# Frequently Asked Questions - Revit Connector
+# Frequently Asked Questions – Revit Connector

 <div class="banner-ribbon">
   <span><b>Notice</b>: This user guide is based on the V2 Revit connector.</span>
-  <span class="next-gen">Next Gen connectors are coming soon, bringing significant changes to the documentation and features!</span>
+  <span class="next-gen">A Next Gen Revit connector is available with significant improvements.
+These FAQs refer to the legacy version only.</span>
 </div>

+> ⚠️ We recommend using the **Next Gen Revit connector** for the latest features and better compatibility.
+> You can download it from [**app.speckle.systems/downloads**](https://app.speckle.systems/downloads)

+---

-1. **Can I upload my Revit files to Speckle?**
+### 1. Can I upload my Revit files to Speckle?

-   Speckle has the capability to upload files for certain formats, but unfortunately, we cannot support the Revit file format (.rvt) due to its proprietary nature.
-Speckle is an open-source project and therefore you need to use our connectors to upload your data onto our platform.
+No. Speckle does not support uploading `.rvt` files directly due to the proprietary nature of the format.
+To share Revit data on Speckle, use the Revit Connector to send structured geometry and metadata to your Speckle project.

+---

-2. **Does Revit Connector support materials/textures?**
+### 2. Does the Revit Connector support materials/textures?

-   Revit Connector support materials and we are working on supporting textures in the near future.
-So when you publish your data to Speckle, Revit materials will be included too.
+Yes, it supports **materials**.
+Texture support is limited in V2, but improvements are being introduced in the Next Gen version.

+---

-3. **Can I send Linked Models from Revit?**
+### 3. Can I send Linked Models from Revit?

-   Yes, you can.
-Under **Advanced Settings**, enable “**Send Linked Models**” option.
-Linked models will be included when sending your model to Speckle.
-Check [Linked Models](https://speckle.community) section.

-4. **Does Revit Connector support Family Editor?**

 Yes.
-Geometry can be sent and received from Family environment in Revit with certain limitations.
-Refer to the [Support Table](https://speckle.community) for more information.
+You can enable **"Send Linked Models"** in the **Advanced Settings** panel within the connector UI.
+Linked models will be included in your send operation.

+---

-5. **Does Revit Connector support Design Options?**
+### 4. Does the Revit Connector support the Family Editor?

+Yes, you can send and receive geometry from within the Family Editor.
-   Yes.
-Please refer to [Design Options](https://speckle.community) page for further details.
+Some limitations apply — refer to the [Support Tables](/user/support-tables.html#revit) for full details.

+---

+### 5. Does the Revit Connector support Design Options?

+Yes, design options are supported.
+Refer to our [Revit support docs](/user/revit) for more details and known caveats.

+---

-6. **How do I install Revit Connector for all users?**
+### 6. How do I install the Revit Connector for all users?

-   Manager for Speckle installs connectors for Current user only.
-Please refer to [System Wide Installations](/user/installing.html#system-wide-installations) page, to learn about installing the Revit Connector for all users.
+The V2 connector installed via Speckle Manager only applies to the **current user**.
+For system-wide deployment instructions, see [System-Wide Installations](/user/installing.html#system-wide-installations).

+In the Next Gen version, connectors are installed independently per user.
+Admin deployments will be addressed in future releases.

+---

-7. **How to uninstall Revit Connector?**
+### 7. How do I uninstall the Revit Connector?

-   You can uninstall Revit Connector either using Manager or from the Installed Apps dialog.

-   **Deleting via Manager**
+#### If installed via Manager (V2 only):

-   1. Open **Manager**.
+1. Open **Manager**
-   2. Select **Revit Connector**.
+2. Select **Revit Connector**
-   3. Click **Uninstall**.
+3. Click **Uninstall**

-   **Deleting from Installed Apps**

-   1. In the Windows search bar, search and select “**Add or Remove Programs**”.
+#### If installed manually or for Next Gen:

+1. Go to **Add or Remove Programs** in Windows
-   2. Search for **Speckle for Revit.**
+2. Search for **Speckle for Revit**
-   3. Click on the dots (…) next to it.
+3. Click the `...` menu next to it
-   4. Select **Uninstall**.
+4. Select **Uninstall**